yizmirlioglu/Epistemic/README.md

 # Epistemic
 State Transition Function for Multi-Agent Epistemic Domains

 This repository includes an Appendix which includes ASP rules for our state transition function and proof of theorems.
-ASP programs contains ASP formulation for state transition function, an example domain description, an example initial state and action.
+The folder ASP_programs include ASP formulation of our state transition function for multi-agent epistemic domains, and some example scenarios.
+Each scenario involves a domain description, an initial state and the executed action.

+To test a scenario, go to the directory and execute the command

+clingo transition.lp domain.lp initial_state.lp action.lp

+Requirements: ASP solver clingo 4.X or clingo 5.X must be installed